 Working Scientifically Skills although they will probably be able to identify birds and fish, based on their characteristics.
 The children also do not need to use the words carnivore, herbivore and omnivore.
 If they do, ensure that they understand that carnivores eat other animals, not just meat.
 Although we often use our fingers and hands to feel objects, the children should understand that we can feel with many parts of our body.
 Common Misconceptions Some children may think: only four-legged mammals, such as pets, are animals humans are not animals insects are not animals all 'bugs' or 'creepy crawlies', such as spiders, are part of the insect gro amphibians and reptiles are the same.
 Make first-hand, close observations of animals from each of the groups.
-Cappare two animals from the same or different groups.
+Compare two animals from the same or different groups.
 Classify animals using a range of features.
 Identify animals by matching them to named images.
 Classify animals according to what they eat.
 Make first-hand close observations of parts of the body e.g. hands, eyes.
 Compare two people.
 Take measurements of parts of their body.
-Can sort and group animals using similarities and differences Can use simple charts etc. to identify unknown animals Can create a drawing of an imaginary animal labelling its key features Can use secondary resources to find out what animals eat, including talking to experts e.g. pet owners, zookeepers etc. Can use first-hand close observations to make detailed drawings Can name body parts correctly when talking about measurements and comparisons e.g. "My arm is x straws long."
-"My arm is x straws long and my leg is y straws long.
-My leg is longer than my arm."
-"We both have hands, but his are Look for patterns between people e.g. Do people with big hands have big feet?
+Compare parts of their own body.
+Look for patterns between people e.g. Do people with big hands have big feet?
 Classify people according to their features.
 Investigate human senses e.g. Which part of my body is good for feeling, which is not?
 Which food/flavours can I identify by taste?
-Which smells can I match? bigger than mine."
-"These people have brown eyes and these have blue."
-Can talk about their findings from investigations using appropriate vocabulary e.g. "My fingers are much better at feeling than my toes" "We found that the crisps all taste the same."
-Cross- curricular links UNCRC or Global Goals Article 13: Freedom of expression Article 24: Good health and health services Article 28: Right to education Article 31: Leisure, play and culture Global Goal 3: Good health and well-being Global Goal 4: Quality Education British Values Mutual respect and tolerance (fairness, collaborative work and working from a hypothesis to a conclusion) Cultural Capital: Skills builder and trip/visitor opportunities 6 creates films and documentaries about wildlife.
+Which smells can I • Can sort and group animals using similarities and differences • Can use simple charts etc. to identify unknown animals • Can create a drawing of an imaginary animal labelling its key features • Can use secondary resources to find out what animals eat, including talking to experts e.g. pet owners, zookeepers etc. • Can use first-hand close observations to make detailed drawings • Can name body parts correctly when talking about measurements and comparisons e.g. "My arm is x straws long."
+"My arm is x straws long and my leg is y straws long.
+My leg is longer than my arm."
+"We both have hands, but his are bigger than mine."
+"These people have brown eyes and these have blue." • Can talk about their findings from investigations using appropriate vocabulary e.g. "My fingers are much better at feeling than my toes" "We found that the crisps all taste the same." match?
+Cross- curricular links UNCRC or Global Goals Article 13: Freedom of expression Article 24: Good health and health services Article 28: Right to education Article 31: Leisure, play and culture Global Goal 3: Good health and well-being Global Goal 4: Quality Education British Values Mutual respect and tolerance (fairness, collaborative work and working from a hypothesis to a conclusion) Cultural Capital: Skills builder and trip/visitor opportunities Farm visit or zoo creates films and documentaries about wildlife.
 Wildlife photographer: takes pictures of animal.
 Doctor: works to keep people healthy and cure disease.
 Medical illustrator: makes pictures that help people to understand more about how the body works and what happens when people are ill.
 Nurse: plan and provide medical and nursing care to patients in hospital, at home or in other places.
 Optician: a doctor specialising in vision and eye health.